TheArturthur/CoppermindScraper/Cosmere/Delver.md

 ## History
 ### Ancient Delvers
-According to Spensa's second vision on the Path of Elders, an alien species with access to advanced technology created a "beast" which wiped out the majority of the pre-Write cytonics before being defeated, causing a long period of isolation that cut off most races from each other and causing humanity to forget about the existence of cytonics until their rediscovery by Jason Write.
+According to Spensa's second vision on the Path of Elders, an alien species with access to advanced technology created a "beast" which wiped out the majority of the pre-Write cytonics before being defeated, causing a long period of isolation that cut off most races from each other and causing humanity to forget about the existence of cytonics until their rediscovery by [[Jason Write\|Jason Write]].
 In the vision, this "beast" appeared similar to a delver (shining white eyes in a featureless blackness), but it is unknown how similar it was to modern delvers.

 ### First appearance
 >“*Centuries ago, my kind learned firsthand how dangerous the delvers are.*”
 \-Cuna[16]

-Delvers are artificial intelligence that went into the nowhere and evolved to a higher form.
-However, many of the AI at first only experienced emotions over a period of days when their creator, Jason Wright, died.
-With the pain overloading the mind and not understanding how to deal with any sort of emotion, they expelled all memories and personality to copy themselves over and over to avoid any sort of pain whatsoever.
+Delvers were an artificial intelligence that went into the nowhere and evolved to a higher form.
+However, the AI at first only experienced emotions over a period of days when its creator, Jason Write, died.
+With the pain overloading its mind and not understanding how to deal with any sort of emotion, it expelled all memories and personality, then copied itself over and over to avoid any sort of pain or loneliness whatsoever.
 The first known appearance of a delver occurred during the second of the [[Human wars\|human wars]].
 During that time, mankind built facilities on obscure planets as part of a weapons program hoping to summon and control a delver, with [[Detritus\|Detritus]] being one such base.
 They have also built stations to train people in handling the delvers.
 Though their attempts were successful, the beings proved impossible to control, and in some cases, the cytoshields proved insufficient, leading to delvers destroying the very people who sought them out.
 In total, thirteen delvers emerged into the physical world.
 They rampaged throughout the galaxy for the next few decades, destroying world after world, before eventually fading away one by one.
 From then on out, however, they were a constant presence in the [[Nowhere\|nowhere]], observing all visitors.
 For this reason, [[Superiority\|Superiority]], as well as human enclaves, drastically cut down on the use of cytonics and wireless communication, so as to avoid drawing them in again.